Rewards Center

 • Your destination corridor is supported well.

-• You care about quote-page rate visibility before order placement and want a process that is easier to repeat once the review path is already understood.
+• You care about quote-page rate visibility before order placement and want a process that is easier to repeat.

 Is One Safer Than the Other?

 Not by channel type alone.
 In practice, safety depends on using regulated channels, submitting the right documents, matching the route to the case, and completing the review process properly.
 A bank wire is not automatically safer just because it is bank-led, and a platform is not automatically safer just because it feels more digital.
-For example, SkyRemit is regulated by the People's Bank of China and is built as a remittance brand launched by Skyee, a Lakala group member enterprise, with the project backed by Lakala and ICBC.
 That kind of structure matters more than whether the user is tapping through an app or standing in a branch.
+For more, see the safety and reliability guide.

 What Usually Causes Delays or Failed Transfers